1,000+ Opportunities

 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL OR RECOMMENDATION.
 REGISTRATION #CH10676

-Based on current listing details, eligibility includes: Nonprofits with 501(c)(3) status, minimum two years operating history, providing direct services in eligible North Florida counties, with active programs addressing Education (birth-5th grade) or Basic Needs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits with 501(c)(3) status, minimum two years operating history, providing direct services in eligible North Florida counties, with active programs addressing Education (birth-5th grade) or Basic Needs.
+Confirm the full requirements in the official notice before applying.